Toilet humour

-Toilet humour or potty humour is a type of off-colour humour dealing with: defecation (including diarrhea and constipation), in which case it is called scatological humour (compare scatology); urination; flatulence, in which case it is called flatulence humor; or, to a lesser extent, vomiting and other bodily functions.
+Toilet humour is a type of off-colour humour dealing with: defecation (including diarrhoea and constipation), in which case it is called scatological humour (compare scatology); urination; flatulence, in which case it is called flatulence humour; or, to a lesser extent, vomiting and other bodily functions.

 Toilet humour is commonly an interest of toddlers and young children, for whom cultural taboos related to acknowledgement of waste excretion still have a degree of novelty.
 The humour comes from the rejection of such taboos, and is a part of modern culture.

 Music

 Toilet humour is sometimes found in song and rhyme, particularly schoolboy songs.
 Examples of this are found in Mozart and scatology, and variants of the German folk schoolboys' song known as the Scheiße-Lied (English: "Shit-Song") which is indexed in the German Volksliederarchiv.
 A children's Spanish musical duo, Enrique y Ana, made a song called "Caca Culo Pedo Pis", which literally translates to "Poop Butt Fart Pee".

 Detroit rapper Eminem famously utilises crude humour throughout his discography.
-His most notorious example of toilet humour was featured on the 2017 album Revival, where he raps "Your booty is heavy duty, like diarrhea", a line which received extensive lament from critics.
+His most notorious example of toilet humour was featured on the 2017 album Revival, where he raps "Your booty is heavy duty, like diarrhoea", a line which received extensive lament from critics.
 The Los Angeles Times comments: "If Hannibal Lecter could have recorded a rap album, this would have been it.
 Brilliant, sinister, scatological and a parent's nightmare."

 Czech goregrind band Gutalax, along with some grindcore bands uses cloaca humour as its primary musical themes.

 Performance

 Paul Oldfield, who performed under the name Mr. Methane, performed a stage act that included him farting the notes of music.
 Joseph Pujol, who performed under the name Le Pétomane (French for "fart maniac"), performed a similar stage act for the Paris music hall scene.

 The American comedy duo Tim & Eric have made numerous comedy sketches based around toilet humour.
-For example, they have made fake commercials for non-existent products such as the "Poop Tube" (a device that lets people release liquefied faecal matter into a urinal while standing up), the "fla'Hat" (a hat that is connected to the wearer's anus which expands when storing flatulence), and "D-Pants" (an undergarment invented by "Diah Riha-Jones" that captures "uncontrollable diarrhea").
+For example, they have made fake commercials for non-existent products such as the "Poop Tube" (a device that lets people release liquefied faecal matter into a urinal while standing up), the "fla'Hat" (a hat that is connected to the wearer's anus which expands when storing flatulence), and "D-Pants" (an undergarment invented by "Diah Riha-Jones" that captures "uncontrollable diarrhoea").

 In the series South Park, the Canadian comedy duo Terrance and Phillip are noted for toilet humour and often make comedic use of their flatulence e.g. in the song "Uncle Fucker".

 English actor Adrian Edmondson, who appeared in many shows utilising toilet humour, is quoted as saying, "Toilet humour is like jazz: everybody has an idea what it is, and most people don't like it.
 But the people who do like it are fervent about it and like it until they die."